dhunganaPradeep/LuminousPortfolio/README.md

 # LuminousPortfolio

 ## Project Description
 LuminousPortfolio is a visually appealing portfolio website created using HTML, CSS, and JavaScript.
-It gives an interactive platform for displaying skills and accomplishments.
-The website provides a seamless user experience with features like dark/light mode and adjustable text color, allowing you to modify the appearance of your portfolio.

 ## Features